We were twelve years old and always in trouble.

 He did as he was told and came and sat beside me on my bed.
 My father then closed the door behind him.

 Oh my god he's gonna finish us both off in one go.
 I thought.

 But no!
 He coolly and calmly began by saying that he wasn't going to hit us, now, I knew that couldn't be true.
 Was this the man who had not three weeks earlier beaten me senseless for kicking the football against the side of the house?
 No, it must come at some point.
 But it didn't.

-So we were left in our rooms for the night, baffled, but bruise free, and for the rest of the holidays we were confined to the boundaries of the street.
-Of course, this act of baffling non aggression didn't last past that one time, but it certainly was a refreshing change.
+So we were left in our rooms for the night, bewildered, but bruise free, and for the rest of the holidays we were confined to the boundaries of the street.
+Of course, this act of baffling non aggression didn’t last past that one time, but it certainly was a refreshing change.